ronit-mishra-04/Minecraft_python_server/README.md

 The main goal of this program is to let you install a Minecraft server on your local system in one click.
 Right now, this program can install the dependency of the Minecraft server, which is JDK (Java Development Kit), and can check for which operating system and for which architecture you want the particular JDK.

+The bugs I am facing seems to be related to the runtime error check part.
+I am still working on it in my free time, but I can assure you will get the full and functional project.